"You mustn't be afraid to dream a little bigger, darling."

 There is no movie called Inception.Someone planted the idea in your mind that you did see such a movie.

 Inception cannot be performed by the sane.
 Cobb is insane.Arthur put it thus: "So you've noticed how much time he spends doing things he says never to do."
 He went just as mad as Mal in limbo, or worse, but he still wanted to get out.
 His totem doesn't make the least amount of sense; the others have things with secret characteristics, whereas his is just somehow supposed to spin forever if he is dreaming.
+Plus, it previously belonged to his most powerful enemy.
 He regularly tries stunts that would have a slim chance of working in *his* dreams, let alone somebody else's two levels down.
 The stunt with the chair, for instance.
 The solution that readily presents itself is that he is insane, and works Inception by insane troll logic.

 Everybody, at some point, performs inception on somebody else.